w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

     exit($secret);
 ```

-But we can use `~` operator to bypass many restriction.
+But we can use `~` operator to bypass many restrictions.

 Example: `~urldecode("%8D%9A%9E%9B%99%96%93%9A")` is equal to `readfile`.